Since 2004, social media has been booming! It’s growing rapidly. And, there are no signs that it will slow down anytime soon.

 The most important thing for you to remember is that:

 IT’S NOT ALL ABOUT YOU!

 It’s all about your customers and what is important to them.
 Your goal should be to provide content that your audience love and can engage with.
-The best campaigns are those where the brand involves their audience in their dialogue and asks them for their opinions.
+The best campaigns are those where the brand involves its audience in its dialogue and asks them for their opinions.